kcsongor/purescript-record-format/README.md

 This package uses a modified version of the compiler (and the typelevel-prelude package) that supports `Uncons (s :: Symbol) (h :: Symbol) (t :: Symbol) | s -> h t` - breaking a type-level string to its head and tail.

+It also relies on overlapping instances being chosen in alphabetical order.

 ## Example

 ```purescript